lmichel9/HANADB_Monitoring/README.md

 Be careful with your password the JSON config file is vulnerable to special characters !

-# 3.Create config, network and volume
+# 3.Create secret, network and volume

-create config for services you must have config file prometheus.yml and config.json :
+create secret for services you must have config file prometheus.yml and config.json :

-docker config create config_prometheus ./prometheus.yml
+docker secret create config_prometheus ./prometheus.yml

-docker config create config_hanadb ./config.json
+docker secret create config_hanadb ./config.json

 create network for services :